Oligosoma ornatum

 Ecology and habitat

-Ornate skinks inhabit forested areas, shrubland and heavily vegetated coastlines; found amongst leaf litter, in dense low foliage, thick rank grass and under rocks or logs.
+Ornate skinks inhabit forested areas, shrubland and heavily vegetated coastlines; they are often found amongst leaf litter, in dense low foliage, thick rank grass and under rocks or logs, and are known to occupy small burrows (which may be excavated by them, large invertebrates, or other skinks).

 Social structure